 Sensory sensitive.
 Runs on peanut butter.
 Flash published in Brevity Blog, Hippocampus, Multiplicity, and 5 Minute Lit.

-Jocelyn Jane Cox holds an MFA in Creative Writing from Sarah Lawrence College.
-She is a former competitive figure skater (for 11 years) and coach (for 20 years) with a memoir coming out in Sept '25.
+Jocelyn Jane Cox is the author of the memoir Motion Dazzle (Vine Leaves Press 9/30/2025).
+She holds an MFA in Creative Writing from Sarah Lawrence College.
+She was a competitive figure skater (for 11 years) and coach (for over 20 years).

 Los Angeles-based writer, 5th gen Californian, 37-yr real estate luxury property agent, MFA June '23 UCR Low Residency.
 Lost home in Jan '25 Pacific Palisades Wildfires.
 Now living in Atwater Village.
 Writing: @thekeepthings and @oppositeofnihilism